View Robert White's Obituary on https://thebrunswicknews.com/ and share memories

 Robert White

+In addition to his parents, Bob is preceded in death by the love of his life, Betty Ann Tyler White.
+They were married for 44 years, and are now reunited at last after her death in 2008.
+He was also preceded in death by his siblings, Judy, Jackie, Janet and Ted.

+Robert is survived by his three daughters, Sara White Baird (Mike) of St. Marys, Ga., Laura White Chan (Joseph) of Morristown, N.J., and Barbara White Tunnell (Stephen) of Tioga, Texas; as well as his four beloved grandchildren, James Tomblin, Elizabeth Harrison-White, Jeffrey Chan and Eleanor Chan.
+He is also survived by brother, Tim White of Omaha, Neb.; and numerous nieces and nephews.
-The family will receive friends from 6-8 p.m. today at Edo Miller and Sons Funeral Home, 3321 Glynn Ave., in Brunswick.

-A graveside service will be held at 2 p.m.
-Friday at Brunswick Memorial Park Cemetery.
+A visitation was held from 6-8 p.m.
+Thursday, Jan.
+16, 2020, at Edo Miller and Sons Funeral Home, 3321 Glynn Ave., in Brunswick, Ga.
+A graveside service is to be held at 2 p.m.
+Friday, Jan.
+17, 2020, at Brunswick Memorial Park Cemetery.
 Interment, with military honors, will follow.

+In lieu of customary remembrances, memorial contributions may be made to .